teamnexus-in/excelenium/index.md

 ## Builds and Manual

 Builds can be downloaded from the [Releases](https://github.com/teamnexus-in/excelenium/releases/) page or can be found in the docs directory of the [repository](https://github.com/teamnexus-in/excelenium/)

+You can also look at the projects [wiki](https://github.com/teamnexus-in/excelenium/wiki) that has the manual too

+---
+Copyright &copy; 2017 - Present, NEXUS.
+All rights reserved.